bl9muva/ML_SatelliteImage_LandCover/README.md

 This project is accomplished using the Colab, a product from Google Research.

-If anyone is interested in the original satellite image as well as my manually labeled 1500 images for running this notebook, please drop me a message. please
+If anyone is interested in the original satellite image as well as my manually labeled 1500 images for running this notebook, or if you have any questions about this project, please drop me a message: binyong@gmal.com.